 It wasn’t long before the polo shirts became popular with golf players.
 Thanks to its minimalistic style and elegant vibe, it was recognized as the de facto casual outfit of athletes.
 By the 1960s, the brand expanded their product range.
 Its extensive offerings of leather goods, apparels, accessories, and perfume elevated Lacoste into mainstream success.

 Most of the Lacoste products have garnered a considerable following, especially on its footwear collection.
 One of the recent addition to its catalog is the Lacoste Graduate LCR3 History, which exhibits the brand’s heritage of pristine and class.

 Lacoste Graduate LCR3 Style

-Sporty meets sophistication are showcased consistently on most of the brand’s footwear offerings, and the Lacoste Graduate LCR3 is no different.
-Its genuine leather upper, classic color schemes, and the famous crocodile logo amount to a sleek and refined profile.
+The sporty-meets-sophistication detailing is showcased consistently on most of the brand’s footwear offerings, and the Lacoste Graduate LCR3 is no different.
+One of Lacoste’s popular low-tops, the Lacoste Graduation LC3’s genuine leather upper, classic color schemes, and the famous crocodile logo amount to a sleek and refined profile.
 The versatility of the sneaker has been well-received by most of the wearers, as pairing it with casual and semi-formal attire is as simple as it gets.